Skip to main content

 Who will pay for the project?

-We are currently assembling cost estimates for site preparation, construction, and ongoing operations.
-Friends of the Falls anticipates launching a capital campaign to support the project in 2023.
+We have assembled cost estimates for site preparation, construction, and ongoing operations.
+Owámniyomni Okhódayapi will lead a fundraising campaign to support capital expenses and create an endowment.

-Is the Friends of the Falls (and its partners the City of Minneapolis and Minneapolis Park & Recreation Board) coordinating with Great River Passage Conservancy?
+Is Owámniyomni Okhódayapi (and its partners the City of Minneapolis and Minneapolis Park & Recreation Board) coordinating with Great River Passage Conservancy?

 Great River Passage Conservancy is a partner of the City of St. Paul and leads advocacy and fundraising efforts for three projects along the Mississippi River – Mississippi River Learning Center, River Balcony, and East Side River District.

-Friends of the Falls is not affiliated with Great River Passage Conservancy, though we share an interest in creating meaningful places on the Riverfront in both of the Twin Cities.
+Owámniyomni Okhódayapi is not affiliated with Great River Passage Conservancy, though we share an interest in creating meaningful places on the Riverfront in both of the Twin Cities.

 How is The Falls Initiative related to Water Works Park?
 How will these places work together?